Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where the shaded regions are identical to the corresponding regions of $d$.
+Now, define the admissible diagrams $d'$ and $d''$ via the diagrams in Figures~\ref{Fig137} and~\ref{Fig138}, respectively, where the shaded regions are identical to the corresponding regions of $d$.
 By case (1), $d''$ can be written as a product of simple diagrams.
 Also, we see that $d'=d_{1}d_{2}d''$, which implies that $d'$ can be written as a product of simple diagrams, as well.
-By making repeated applications of Lemma \ref{lem:swap.prop.nonprop}, we must have $d$ can be written as a product of simple diagrams. \end{proof}
+By making repeated applications of Lemma~\ref{lem:swap prop nonprop}, we must have that $d$ can be written as a product of simple diagrams. \end{proof}

 \begin{lemma} If $n$ is odd and $d$ is an admissible diagram with $\a(d)=\lfloor \frac{n+2}{2} \rfloor$ such that all non-propagating edges are simple, then $d$ can be written as a product of simple diagrams. \end{lemma}